PHFS has a rich tradition of providing compassionate, supportive shelter to families experiencing homelessness every night of the year.

 Thirteen Salmon Family Center

-Thirteen Salmon Family Center is our day shelter for families with children experiencing homelessness.
+Thirteen Salmon Family Center is our day shelter for the families staying at Goose Hollow Family Shelter.
 It is located at the First Unitarian Universalist Church of Portland.

 Open since 2009, Thirteen Salmon provides meals and snacks, showers, books and games for kids, computers with Internet and printers, connection to mental health services and Domestic Violence advocacy, and many more services.

-We are opening an emergency winter family shelter for 75 moms, dads, and kids that will run from December 11 through April 30, 2018.
-The shelter will be located at Congregation Beth Israel in NW Portland; they have been a volunteer partner with PHFS for over a decade, and we are delighted to partner with them to open a shelter in their space.
-The shelter will be open from December 11, 2017 through April 30, 2018.
+We are operating emergency winter family shelter for 75 moms, dads, and kids that will run from December 11 through April 30, 2018.
+The shelter is located at Congregation Beth Israel.

 We were asked to open a winter shelter by the City & the County because there is significant need in the community; the family shelter system is completely full and has no capacity for new families.
 For the first time since PHFS has existed, there is no shelter in Multnomah County where families can go to sleep inside tonight.
 PHFS is stepping up with Congregation Beth Israel to meet a critical need this winter so families have a warm and safe place to sleep indoors.